 The buyer is responsible for paying the property taxes, property insurance, utility bills and property maintenance and upkeep.

 By the seller acting as the bank, there is no appraisal requirement.
-Though the seller should conduct some form of a credit check, the process could be quicker than a traditional process.
+Though the seller should conduct some form of a credit, identity and legitimacy check by using for instance, the services of the KYC provider company Fully-Verified, the process could be quicker than a traditional process.
 The quicker time to close is more in line with a cash sale.
 It is particularly beneficial to a seller who needs to sell quickly.

 A Steady Stream of Cash Flow

 Unlike a traditional mortgage where the buyer makes monthly payments to the lender, with a land contract, the seller collects monthly payments of principal and interest, until the buyer pays off the land contract.

 Waiting For The Full Sales Price

 The seller does not receive the full purchase price at closing.

 If the buyer defaults on their monthly payments, you may be forced to foreclose on them.
 You would get the property back, but once again you are responsible for the taxes, insurance and utility bills.
 If you had a previous mortgage on the property, and the land contract down payment and monthly payments did not pay it off, you’ll still have that burden, without the benefit of receiving land contract payments.

 A buyer who defaults on the payments can be a problem for you.
 One way to counteract this is by filing a Land Contract Forfeiture.
 This is a legal procedure to foreclose, and remove the buyers from the house.

 A forfeiture results in the buyer forfeiting the property, and giving up all the money they paid to the seller.
 While this protects the seller, it does take a lot of time and effort to go through.
 It could take several months.
 It also puts additional financial burdens back onto the seller.